 Cannabis farmers make autoflowering seeds by cross-pollinating Ruderalis plants with their favorite Indica, Sativa, or Hybrid cultivars.
 The resulting plant has the fast autoflowering cycle of Ruderalis, but preserves the rich cannabinoid content of the other parent strain.
 Amazingly, crossbreeding with Ruderalis plants does not appear to reduce the THC or CBD content of its offspring.

-Is It Easy To Germinate Marijuana Seeds?
+Is It Easy To Germinate Cannabis Seeds?

-Yes, germinating weed seeds is a very simple process!
+Yes, germinating Cannabis seeds is a very simple process!
 If you aren’t familiar with the term already, germinating refers to the first stage of growth, when the seedling sprouts.
 The seedling is the first baby version of the cannabis plant.

 We’re about to walk you through the germination process, but we have one piece of advice before we do.
-We strongly recommend germinating your weed seeds indoors.
+We strongly recommend germinating your Cannabis seeds indoors.
 You want to protect the fragile seedlings from potentially poor weather, and at this stage, light, soil, and space are not important, so there is no real advantage to germinating outside.

 How To Germinate Cannabis Seeds